Sleep health

 Coping with

-- Do something relaxing before bed like reading or a warm bath.
+- Do something relaxing before bed, such as reading or taking a warm bath.

-- Use an alarm clock instead of your phone, reducing temptation
+- Use an alarm clock instead of your phone to reduce temptation.

-- Write down to-do’s and worries then you can forget them until the morning.
+- Write down your to-dos and worries so you can forget about them until morning.

-- Try some mindful skills before bed, like colouring, reading, some calming music, aromatherapy oils, snuggle blanket
+- Try some mindfulness activities before bed, like colouring, reading, listening to calming music, using aromatherapy oils or wrapping yourself in a cosy blanket.

 If you’re struggling with sleep, here are some ideas that may help you cope: